Army air dispatch: Vietnam War

-On the 12 May 1967 the unit was renamed 176 AD Company and was relocated from Vung Tau to Nui Dat, where it remained until the last Air Dispatcher returned to Australia on the 27 February 1972.
-At this time, while 176 AD Company was the operational unit "in country", the Australian-based unit at Wallgrove, New South Wales was renamed 186 AD Company acting as support.
-Just after the Vietnam War, Air Dispatch in Australia underwent command structural changes in the form of renaming the 1st Army Air Supply Organisation to the 1st Air Transport Support Regiment.
+On 12 May 1967 the unit was renamed 176 AD Company and was relocated from Vung Tau to Nui Dat, where it remained until the last air dispatcher returned to Australia on 27 February 1972.
+At this time, while 176 AD Company was the operational unit "in country", the Australian-based unit at Wallgrove, New South Wales, was renamed 186 AD Company, acting as support.
+Just after the Vietnam War, air dispatch in Australia underwent command structural changes in the form of renaming the 1st Army Air Supply Organisation to the 1st Air Transport Support Regiment.

 Post-Vietnam to the present day

-The Royal Australian Corps of Transport (RACT) was formed on the 1 June 1973 from an amalgamation of several functions from the Royal Australian Army Service Corps (which disbanded) and the Royal Australian Engineers.
-One of the roles allocated to RACT was the Air Dispatch role.
+The Royal Australian Corps of Transport (RACT) was formed on 1 June 1973 from an amalgamation of several functions from the Royal Australian Army Service Corps (which disbanded) and the Royal Australian Engineers.
+One of the roles allocated to RACT was the air dispatch role.

 From the mid-1970s until the mid-1990s 1st Air Transport Support Regiment comprised two air dispatch squadrons: 176 AD Sqn (ARA) and 177 AD Sqn (ARes).
 The Army Reserve squadron was disbanded in 1994 and reservists transferred to 176 AD Sqn.
 Also disbanded was 1 ATSR.

 176 AD Squadron is now based at RAAF Base Richmond and is a sub-unit of the 9th Force Support Battalion.
-The Squadron includes a platoon of parachute riggers in addition to the AD troops.
+The squadron includes a platoon of parachute riggers in addition to the AD troops.
 The riggers are not members of the RACT, they are members of the RAAOC.

 In recent years elements of 176 AD Sqn have deployed to East Timor, the Solomon Islands, and the Middle East.